High Bill Concerns

 If you have a bill which is significantly higher or lower than you had expected, please contact our customer service center by calling (616) 846-6250.
 In response to high bill concerns, the Board of Light & Power will send a service worker to verify the original meter reading.

-The AVERAGE amount billed to each residential customer decreased 7.4% year over year.
-This decrease was due to rate reductions implemented July 1, 2016 and decreased energy use in 2017.
+The AVERAGE amount billed to each residential customer increased 6.2% year over year.
+This increase was due to an increase in energy usage in 2018.

-The AVERAGE energy usage of each residential customer decreased 3.0% year over year.
-This decrease was primarily due to cooler summer weather in 2017.
+The AVERAGE energy usage of each residential customer increased 6.1% year over year.
+This increase was primarily due to warmer summer weather in 2018.

 What is a Degree Day?

 Degree day – Cold winter weather or sweltering summer heat can increase the cost of your utility bills.
-You are able to determine the weather impact by using a unit of measure called a Degree Day.
+You can determine the weather impact by using a unit of measure called a Degree Day.
 A higher number of degree days will require more energy for cooling or heating your home or business.

 2 types of degree days – Cooling and heating.
 Each compares the current day’s average temperature to a baseline standard of 65ºF to determine the energy demands of cooling or heating your home or business.
 Days with an average temperature of 65ºF have no cooling or heating degree days.